rishikasikhakolli/mgt3745-hw4/context/ARCHITECTURE.md

 * **What got harder:** Network reliance and offline availability.
 Reviews can no longer be submitted or retrieved if the user loses WiFi and the app now requires UI error states to handle it.

 ### Revisit trigger
-Revisit this architecture if user volume exceeds Cloudflare’s free tier request limits, if structured relational SQL no longer fits review data requirements, or when multi-tenant user authentication with row-level access permissions is required[cite: 1].
+Revisit this architecture if user volume exceeds Cloudflare’s free tier request limits, if structured relational SQL no longer fits review data requirements, or when multi-tenant user authentication with row-level access permissions is required.

 ## ADR-001